-A second related project aims to understand a peculiar process called floral reversion.
+A related project, currently on the back-burner, is aimed at understanding a peculiar process called floral reversion.
 Plants that undergo floral reversion abort the normally terminal developmental process of flowering.
 Instead of producing flowers and setting seed, reverting branches produce new inflorescences, and in some species new leaves, out of fully developed flowers.
-We have begun to analyze the molecular mechanisms for this phenomenon in polyploids of Arabidopsis suecica (McCullough et al, 2010) and are interested in finding out if genome duplication plays a role in this novel phenotype.
-We currently use genomic tools, such as microarray analysis and in situ hybridization to find out which genes are involved in the process and where candidate genes are expressed in reverting flowers.
-We use genetic screening to identify possible genetic enhancers or repressors, and we continue to define the mutation better using scanning electron and light microscopy.
-This project is currently funded by a grant from the National Science Foundation.
+We have begun to analyze the molecular mechanisms for this phenomenon in polyploids of Arabidopsis suecica (McCullough et al. 2010, Asbe et al. 2015) and are interested in finding out if genome duplication plays a role in this novel phenotype.

-All projects in the lab lend themselves well to independent research.
-If you are interested in joining the lab come and talk to me and I can suggest a number of specific projects to you.
-In the meantime you can read about our work in these selected publications.
+All projects in the lab lend themselves well to independent research in genetics or molecular biology.
+If you are interested in joining the lab contact me and I can suggest a number of specific projects to you.
+Links to our published work are on our publications page.